rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 		room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

 2. The `add_connection` method allows us to connect the room to a new one.
-We should be able to use it like this:
+Given the `room` variable that we created in the previous step, we should be able to use it like this:

 		some_other_room_object = Room(5, 'Outside', 'You are outside.')
 		room.add_connection("WEST", some_other_room_object)